 git branch -r | egrep -v -f /dev/fd/0 <(git branch -vv | grep origin) | xargs git branch -d

-I thought most of our readers may not know what the meaning or action will be taken by the above command.
-So let us break the command into multiple sections for better understanding:
+I thought most of our readers may not know what the above command will take meaning or action.
+So, let us break the command into multiple sections for better understanding:

 - git branch -r: Means first get all the remote branches.